kelseyhightower/pipeline/labs/build-triggers.md

 Ensure you have a default zone configured as describe in the [prerequisites lab](labs/prerequisites.md)

-## Generate Container Builder Build Trigger Configurations
+## Generate Cloud Build Trigger Configurations

-In this section you will generate the build trigger configuration payloads that will be used to automated the creation of the Container Builder build triggers hosted on GCP.
+In this section you will generate the build trigger configuration payloads that will be used to automated the creation of the Cloud Build triggers hosted on GCP.

 Retrieve the default compute zone and store it in the `COMPUTE_ZONE` env var: